Orlando Strange Skin Disorder

-This patient information on Discoid Lupus Erythematosus is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information on Discoid Lupus Erythematosus (an Orlando Strange Skin Disorder) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Discoid Lupus Erythematosus (DLE) is a peculiar disorder of the skin.
 It can occur at any age, but it is more commonly seen in adults.
 Typically the disorder appears as an eruption on the sun exposed areas of the body (face, back of hands, arms and upper chest).
 In many people the condition will get worse after exposure to the sun.
 Severe cases of DLE heal with scarring, and if the scalp is involved it may cause permanent hair loss.
 Although Discoid Lupus Erythematosus is generally limited just to the skin, a small percentage of patients may go on to develop internal involvement.
 Internal involvement is called Systemic Lupus Erythematosus and is considered much more serious.

 What causes it?
 I and many other skin specialists believe that Discoid Lupus Erythematosus is a type of autoimmune disease of the skin.
 For some reason (perhaps damage to the skin by sunlight) your body's immune system makes a mistake and thinks parts of your skin are foreign invaders.
 Your immune system begins to attack the skin causing the DLE.
 What turns this attack on and off is unknown.